python-pillow/Pillow/docs/deprecations.rst

 .. deprecated:: 3.2.0
 .. versionremoved:: 8.0.0

-Some attributes in :py:class:`PIL.ImageCms.CmsProfile` have been removed.
+Some attributes in :py:class:`PIL.ImageCms.core.CmsProfile` have been removed.
 From 6.0.0, they issued a :py:exc:`DeprecationWarning`:

 ========================  ===================================================
 Removed                   Use instead